Arushi-Handa/Data-Science-and-Python-Portfolio/README.md

 ## Machine Learning Algorithms

 [Linear Regression](https://github.com/Arushi-Handa/Data-Science-and-Python-Portfolio/blob/master/Linear%20Regression.ipynb) : Using linear regression to conclude which is the better option(App,Website) for the company to increase their revenues.

+[Logistic Regression](https://github.com/Arushi-Handa/Data-Science-and-Python-Portfolio/blob/master/Logistic%20Regression.ipynb) : Using Titanic Dataset in order to predict the survival rate of passengers.